Driver Seized In Colorado In Route 9W Crash That Critically Injured Bergen County Teens

 SEE: Jonathan Battaglia Recovery (GoFundMe)

-Also at HUMC is the driver, Mikkel Leutgeb, who has a fractured lumbar, a broken leg and facial damage, according to his family.
+Also at HUMC is Mikkel Leutgeb, who has a fractured lumbar, a broken leg and facial damage, according to his family.

 SEE: Mikkel Leutgeb's Recovery (GoFundMe)